stevescruz/ui-twitter/README.md

 ## Why?

-Sometimes it's nice to build things using pure CSS in order to appreciate the functionalities provided by frameworks and pre-processors such as React, Angular, Vue, Bootstrap, and SASS.
-I personally use React's Styled components a lot, so it's easy to take it for granted.
+Sometimes it is nice to build things using pure CSS in order to appreciate the functionalities provided by frameworks and pre-processors such as React, Angular, Vue, Bootstrap, and SASS.
+I personally use React's Styled components a lot, so it is easy to take it for granted.

 My goal was to redesign the Twitter UI while implementing as many visual features as possible without using JavaScript, purely utilizing HTML and CSS.

-As a bonus, i got to learn how to implement a sticky sidebar without using JavaScript => Spoiler: it was done by using `position: sticky`.
+As a bonus, I got to learn how to implement a sticky sidebar without using JavaScript => Spoiler: it was done by using `position: sticky`.

 ## Technologies